Angelique EagleWoman

 Angelique EagleWoman (Wambdi Awanwicake WasteWin; born 1969) is a Dakota law professor and scholar of Indigenous law.
 She is a citizen of the Sisseton-Wahpeton Dakota Oyate of the Lake Traverse Reservation.
 EagleWoman was the Dean of the Bora Laskin Faculty of Law at Lakehead University in Thunder Bay, Ontario, Canada from 2016 until she stepped down in June 2018, alleging issues of systemic racism leading to constructive dismissal.

-She holds a law professor position and is the Co-Director of the Indian Law Program at the Mitchell Hamline School of Law in St. Paul, Minnesota.
+She holds a law professor position and is the director of the Native American Law and Sovereignty (NALS) Institute at the Mitchell Hamline School of Law in St. Paul, Minnesota.

 Early life and influences

 Angelique EagleWoman was born in Topeka, Kansas.
 During her childhood years in Kansas, she was raised mostly in a single-parent household by her mother; her family, including a brother, faced poverty conditions.
 When she was 8 years old, she watched her aunt and uncle on television after they won a lawsuit against the Shawnee County Sheriff's department for brutally beating her uncle, an African-American, when he went to pay a speeding ticket.

 As a teenager, she moved with her father and brother to her home reservation, the Lake Traverse Reservation of the Sisseton-Wahpeton Oyate.
 Her grandmother, Ramona (DeCoteau) Washington and her father, Stephen L. Jackson Sr., both attended mandatory government boarding schools in South Dakota.
 When she was 15 years old, she received her woman's name in the Dakota language of Wambdi Awanwicake Was'teWinyan in a family ceremony on her reservation.

-As a young woman, she was mentored by Roger Jourdain, former Chairman of the Red Lake Band of Chippewa Indians, and a strong sovereignty advocate for Indigenous nations.
+As a young woman, she was mentored by Roger Jourdain, former chairman of the Red Lake Band of Chippewa Indians, and a strong sovereignty advocate for Indigenous nations.